COVID-19: Keeping our trial patients safe

 The safety of our patients is paramount.
 Our research staff are in contact with existing trial patients to keep them up to date with the status of their appointments.

-Everyone who attends our clinic can be assured that the following safety protocols are in place at our clinics.
+Everyone who attends our clinic can be assured that the following safety protocols are in place.

 Masks and temperature checks on entry